Updated April 2, 2019

 8-80-103 - Unemployment compensation.

-13-54-102 - Veterans' benefits for veteran, spouse or child if veteran served in war.
+13-54-102 - Veterans' benefits for veteran, spouse or child if the veteran served in war.
 Crime victims' compensation.
 Earned income tax credit.
 Disability benefits up to $3,000.

 26-2-131 - Aid to blind, aged and disabled as well as other public assistance.

 13-54-102 - Stock in trade, supplies, fixtures, maps, machines, tools, electronics, equipment, books, and business materials to $30,000 if it is used in the debtor's primary occupation, to $10,000 if it is used in an occupation other than the debtor's primary one; library of a professional to $3,000; livestock or other animals, tractors, farm implements, trucks used in agriculture, harvesting equipment, seed, and agricultural machinery and tools to $50,000.
 National Guard members' military equipment.

 13-54-102.5 - Child support

 10-7-106 - Life insurance proceeds if policy prohibits use to pay creditors.

 10-7-205 - Group life insurance policy or proceeds.